xjtuiair-cag/Matterhorn/README.md

 ### Learning: BPTT Vs. STDP

 Training SNNs could be as easy as training ANNs after gradient problem of Heaviside step function is solved.
-After we unfold SNNs into a spatial-temporal network, backpropagation through time (BPTT) could be used in SNNs.
+After we unfold SNNs into a spatio-temporal network, backpropagation through time (BPTT) could be used in SNNs.
 On spatial dimension, gradients can be propagated through firing function and synapse function, thus neurons of previous layer would receive the gradient; On temporal dimension, the gradient of the next time step can be propagated through firing function and response function, thus soma of previous time would receive the gradient.

 ![BPTT](./assets/readme_6.png)